Tiler uses network commands to move the scope to different (x,y,z) locations and to remotely change the laser power as a function of depth.

 The range variables dictate the +/- range the scope will move in each direction.
 The *_tiles variables indicate the number of tiles that will be used along each axis, and the number of frames is how many frames we will accumulate at each location before moving to the next.

 In this example the system will go from -200 to 200um along the x and y axes, and from -10 to 10 um along the z axis.
-The 12.8 conversion factor is required to translate from um to knobby units.
+The 12.8 conversion factor is required to translate from um to knobby units for the z-axis, while 50.39 is needed for the x and y axes.
 This conversion assumes knobby will be working in super-fine mode, which is enforced remotely by the plug-in by means of a network command.

 If you edit tiler.m you will find a section that reads: